 Advancing human knowledge through basic scientific research is one of the oldest human pursuits and also the primary motivation behind my research.
 I strongly value conservation related research and relish the opportunity to provide useful information to those tasked with managing animal habitats and populations.
 Early in my career I recognized the power of manipulative ecological experiments to reveal cause and effect relationships.
 I have tried to incorporate manipulative approaches into my research whenever possible.
 To further our understanding of the world around us and inform conservation efforts, I have used a variety of tools ranging from simple behavioral observations and population monitoring to more innovative techniques such as 3D territory mapping, light-level geolocation, and radio tracking.
 I have studied birds during both the breeding season and the wintering period and always try to approach my research by taking the whole annual cycle into consideration.
-Below are the five projects I have led as part of M.S., Ph.D., and Postdoctoral research.
+Below are the five projects I have led as part of my M.S., Ph.D., and postdoctoral research.